uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 srun --pty bash
 ```

-Once you are logged in to a compute node, load the module and then enter `python3` or `python` to run Python interactively.
+Once you are logged in to a compute node, load the module and enter `python3` or `python` to run Python interactively.

 ### Running Python in batch mode